Skip over main navigation

 IKUWA5 - 2014

 IKUWA5 was held in October 2014 in Cartagena, Spain, at the Universidad Politecnica de Cartagena.
 The event was organised and hosted by the National Museum of Underwater Archaeology.
 The theme of IKUWA 5 was "Heritage for Humanity".
-The publication of the proceedings of IKUWA 5 was released in December 2016 and can be downloaded here.

 -------------